Class of 1994

-Shannon Cole, MSN’94, co-authored “The Vanderbilt Program in Interprofessional Learning: Sustaining a Longitudinal, Clinical Experience that Aligns Practice with Education,” published in Academic Medicine in April 2020.
-She was promoted to assistant professor at VUSN in 2019 and presented “The Patient Voice: Interprofessional Educational Activities that Promote Patient Involvement,” and “Evaluation of the Impact of a Longitudinal 2-year Interprofessional Program on Students’ Perceptions of Health Professions Other Than Their Own,” at the Collaborating Across Borders conference.
-That year, she co-authored “Consequences of Dietary Sugar Consumption: A Historical Perspective,” published in The Nurse Practitioner , and was acknowledged in a Kentucky New Era story for her care of a breast cancer patient.
+Shannon Cole, MSN'94, co-authored "Quality Improvement Projects Conducted by Interprofessional Teams of Learners: Implementation and Impact," published in December 2021 in the Journal of Interprofessional Care , and is featured in a podcast, "Consequences of Dietary Sugar Consumption," hosted by The Nurse Practitioner .
+She co-authored "The Vanderbilt Program in Interprofessional Learning: Sustaining a Longitudinal, Clinical Experience that Aligns Practice with Education," published in Academic Medicine in April 2020.
+Shannon was promoted to assistant professor at VUSN in 2019 and presented "The Patient Voice: Interprofessional Educational Activities that Promote Patient Involvement," and "Evaluation of the Impact of a Longitudinal 2-year Interprofessional Program on Students' Perceptions of Health Professions Other Than Their Own," at the Collaborating Across Borders conference.
+That year, she co-authored "Consequences of Dietary Sugar Consumption: A Historical Perspective," published in The Nurse Practitioner , and was acknowledged in a Kentucky New Era story for her care of a breast cancer patient.
 Shannon was named co-director of the Vanderbilt Program in Interprofessional Learning in June 2018.

 Cheryl Bridges Cooper, MSN'94 , of New Concord, Kentucky, passed away February 3, 2021.